restrepo/diamondoa/README.md

-# Diamond Open Access journals
+# Diamond or Gold Open Access journals
-Deploy info from API-REST response.
+Search Open Access journals by OpenAlex concepts and DOAJ APC

 ## Pages from GitHub Actions
 * Go to "Settings" -> "Pages".